 The compounding effect of criminal history also manifests at the federal level in mushroom possession cases.
-First-time offenders in federal shroom possession cases, carry a minimum $1,000 fine and up to a year in jail.
-However, for individuals who were previously convicted of drug crimes, these penalties are significantly higher at $2,500 in fines and two years in jail.
+First-time offenders in federal shroom possession cases carry a minimum $1,000 fine and up to a year in jail.
+However, for individuals previously convicted of drug crimes, these penalties are significantly higher at $2,500 in fines and two years in jail.
 These penalties rise for each prior conviction.

 Getting Caught High on Shrooms

 Random drug test programs can detect shroom use and are frequently required while an individual is on probation for drug charges.
 The penalties for violating the conditions of probation are far in excess of the penalties associated with the original offense.

 Shrooms are not typically detectable in most drug tests, such as blood and hair follicle tests.
 However, there are specific urine tests, often used by employers and probation officers, that specifically check for shroom use and can detect mushroom use in an individual for one to three days following use.

 Positive drug tests while on probation will likely invalidate any pretrial intervention programs and present new and distinct legal and financial repercussions.

 The penalties for selling shrooms will vary based on where you live, but criminal penalties for drug sales are more severe than for simple possession.
 For example, the penalty for trafficking a Schedule I controlled substance like shrooms is a fine of up to $5 million and 20 years in prison.
 This compares to a minimum fine of $1,000 and up to a year in prison for the first offense of simple possession.

 Getting Caught Growing Shrooms